Finder makes money from featured partners, but editorial opinions are our own.

 What is salary continuance insurance?

-Salary continuance insurance provides financial help if you're unable to work due to sudden illness or injury.
-It's held within a super fund, and you'll pay your insurance premiums from your super balance rather than directly from your bank account.
-This means that if you make a claim, benefits are paid into your super fund before being released to you.
+Salary continuance insurance offers financial support if you're unable to work due to sudden illness or injury.
+It's held within a super fund, meaning your premiums are deducted from your super balance instead of your bank account.
+When you make a claim, benefits go into your super before being released to you.

 What does salary continuance insurance cover?